-2.2.1.a.
-Probabilistic Cloud Mask (CMAPROB)
+2.2.1.1 Probabilistic Cloud Mask (CMAPROB)

 A detailed description of the probabilistic cloud mask is given in [RD 4], and the product's scientific development is additionally documented by Karlsson et al. (2020).
-Its main use in the TOA flux retrieval is to determine the scene type and corresponding shortwave ADM and albedo model (Tables 14 and 15), shortwave narrowband-to-broadband regression coefficients (Table 4) and twilight model coefficients (Table 3).
-The scene types simply distinguish "overcast" and "clear-sky" scenes: this fits within the scope of the TOA flux retrieval, which doesn't fully exploit the probabilistic cloud mask but converts it to a binary cloud mask by applying a 50 % threshold: lower is considered clear-sky (<50%), higher is considered overcast (≥50%).
-An illustrative example of the probabilistic cloud mask is given in Figure 3.
+Its main use in the TOA flux retrieval is to determine the scene type and corresponding shortwave ADM and albedo model (Tables 10-1 and 10-2), shortwave narrowband-to-broadband regression coefficients (Table 2-4) and twilight model coefficients (Table 2-3).
+The scene types simply distinguish "overcast" and "clear-sky" scenes: this fits within the scope of the TOA flux retrieval, which doesn't fully exploit the probabilistic cloud mask but converts it to a binary cloud mask by applying a 50 % threshold: lower is considered clear-sky (<50%), higher is considered overcast ( $\geq$ 50%).
+An illustrative example of the probabilistic cloud mask is given in Figure 2-3.